 What are the Signs of Ingrown Toenails?

-Often, you are going to be aware when you have an ingrown toenail.
+Often, you will know when you have an ingrown toenail.
 But the severity of these symptoms will depend on the length of time you have had this problem.
 Some early signs that you have an ingrown toenail include redness and swelling, as well as your toe feeling hot.
 There can be some mild discomfort when pressure is applied to the toe.

 When the ingrown toenail continues to develop, you are going to experience more pain.
 This could affect your walking.
 In addition, there can be some bleeding and more swelling.
 If you do not consult your Chiropodist l about this problem, it can lead to infection.

 What are the Treatment Options for Ingrown Toenails?